PNNL-CompBio/decomprolute/README.md

 4. signatures: List of signature matrices, currently found in the [signature matrix](./signature_matrices) directory
 5. tissueTypes: list of tissue types: `tumor`, `normal`, or `all`

-### To add your own algorithm

-To test your own algorithm, please ensure that it will work with the signature matrices in this repository as well as the matrices generated in the mRNA and protein modules.
-Then deposit your `CWL` script and add your algorithm to the `call-deconv-and-cor.cwl` file.
+#### Pan-Immune clustering annotation
+Lastly we can cross-reference known immune types with predicted cell types from the various deconvolution algorithms to ascertain how well

-### To add your own data
+### To add your own algorithm or data

+To test your own algorithm, or data, we suggest putting it in its own Docker image.
+For more details please see the [Contributing Guide](./contribution_guide/).

 ## Data
+For this module we have collected real and simulated data.

 ### CPTAC Data